openai/openai-dotnet/MigrationGuide.md

 In order to authenticate to OpenAI you must set an API key when creating a client.

-The old library allowed setting the API key in three different ways: directly from a string, from an environment variable, or from a configuration file.
+OpenAI 1.11.0 allowed setting the API key in three different ways: directly from a string, from an environment variable, or from a configuration file.

 ```cs
 OpenAIAPI api;